noxymon-mekari/mkrgen/docs/docs/endpoints-test/server.md

 ## Testing Endpoints with CURL and WebSocat

 Testing endpoints is an essential part of ensuring the correctness and functionality of your app.
-Depending on what options are used for go-blueprint project creation, you have various endpoints for testing your init application status.
+Depending on what options are used for mkrgen project creation, you have various endpoints for testing your init application status.

 Before proceeding, ensure you have the following tools installed: